Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 How Can the Aviv Medical Program Help with Stroke Relief?

-The Aviv Medical Program can combine the following in a customized program to help treat the body and brain after a stroke:
+The Aviv Medical Program can combine the following therapies in a personalized, physician-guided program to help treat the body and brain after a stroke.
+Based on each client’s needs, symptoms, and a comprehensive evaluation, this program may include:

 • Cognitive training